-- Extraordinary collection of contorted faces from the 1700s
+- Remarkable collection of contorted faces

 - Book Upper Belvedere tickets* online